themesberg/tailwind-typescript-starter/README.md

 For example, this is the code that creates the modal component inside the `modal.ts` file:

 ```
-import { Modal } from 'flowbite-ts-test'
+import { Modal } from 'flowbite'
-import type { ModalOptions, ModalInterface } from 'flowbite-ts-test'
+import type { ModalOptions, ModalInterface } from 'flowbite'

 const $buttonElement: HTMLElement = document.querySelector('#button');
 const $modalElement: HTMLElement = document.querySelector('#modal');